KwangIO/kwang/README.md

 With `autocannon -c 100 -d 40 -p 10 localhost:8080`, `Kwang` reached around 80k reqs/sec on a MSI GE72VR laptop

 ## Contributing
 Feel free to submit issues and enhancement requests.
-This is a low priority side-project to me, so there is no ETA/promise, but feel free to open PRs.
+This is a low priority side-project to me, so there is no ETA/promise, but PRs are welcomed.

 ## Why?
 JVM framework like Vert.X/Ktor/Spring + GraalVM makes more sense
 Agree.